What is safety culture and why your organization should be practicing it

-Although ‘safety culture’ is a term that is often bandied around organisations, it is often simplified or misunderstood.
-In a nutshell, it refers to safety attitudes and behaviours within an organisation.
+Although ‘safety culture’ is a term that is often bandied around organizations, it is often simplified or misunderstood.
+In a nutshell, it refers to safety attitudes and behaviours within an organization.
 Or to be even more blunt, it’s simply ‘how things are done’.
-If an organisation has a positive safety culture, this means that things are done safely.
+If an organization has a positive safety culture, this means that things are done safely.

 Before delving further into the topic of safety culture, take a moment of reflection and consider your responses to the following questions:

-- Can workers, managers and senior leaders in your organisation communicate their concerns to each other without fear of reproach?
+- Can workers, managers and senior leaders in your organization communicate their concerns to each other without fear of reproach?

 - Do your employees known and understand safety procedures?

-- Does the general population of your organisation believe that safety is important?
+- Does the general population of your organization believe that safety is important?

 - Can safety leaders and other managers collaborate on projects?

-- Does the organisation invest in PPE, equipment repairs and safety tech?
+- Does the organization invest in PPE, equipment repairs and safety tech?

 - Do leaders meet regularly to discuss opportunities for improving safety?

-- Do leaders accept responsibility for organisational safety?
+- Do leaders accept responsibility for organizational safety?